bvirxx/bLUe_PYSIDE/README.md

 a (hue, saturation) color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
 Full 3D LUTs are created and edited by combining 2.5 LUTs with curve layers.

+Masks are automatically created from 2.5D LUTs, based on the node selection.

 In addition to color images in formats jpg, tif, png, bLUe develops raw files in all usual formats : nef, cr2, dng, ...
 It supports dng/dcp dual illuminant camera profiles.
 Camera model dcp profiles can be applied to any format of raw file, eliminating the burden of a pre-conversion to the dng format.